srcfl/srcful-documentation/docs/application-help-screens/assert-location.md

 - The location is verified and stored on the blockchain for transparency

 > For optimal performance and accurate energy forecasting, please ensure the pin is placed exactly where your solar installation is located.

+> Need more help?
+Please contact our support at [sourceful.energy/support](https://sourceful.energy/support) or browse trough our documentation at [docs.sourceful.energy](https://docs.sourceful.energy)